Devanshu-singh-VR/FaceRecognition/README.md

 # FaceRecognition

-This Repositry contain codes of 3 algorithms for face recognition.
+This Repository contains codes for face recognition.

+Three algorithms are used:
 1. Binary Classification
 2. Contrastive Loss
 3. Triplet Loss